-This rule is true even if you have power of attorney, or if you buy a guaranteed acceptance policy that has no health questions or medical underwriting.
+This rule is valid even if you have power of attorney or buy a guaranteed acceptance policy with no health questions or medical underwriting.

-Even if you are going to be the one paying for the life insurance on your parents, you still need their consent.
+Understand that even if you pay for the life insurance on your parents, you still need their consent.

-For the reasons stated, you should definitely speak to your mom or dad or whoever you want coverage on, and ensure they are on board with you taking out the coverage.
+For the reasons stated, you should speak to your mom or dad to ensure they are on board with you taking out the coverage.

-Most of the time, their involvement will only consist of answering some health questions and maybe completing an e-signature.
-It won’t require much of their time and effort, but again they will need to be involved.
+Most of the time, their involvement consists of answering some health questions and maybe completing an e-signature.
+It won’t require much of their time and effort, but they will need to be involved.

-So save yourself some time and headache and ask mom and/or dad first 😊
+So save yourself some time and headache and ask mom or dad first.

 A guaranteed issue life insurance policy is one where there is no medical or lifestyle underwriting.
-There’s no health questions or anything.
+There are no health questions or anything else.
 Your acceptance is guaranteed.
-There’s only two real requirements:
+There are only two requirements:

 - The insured lives in a state where the insurer offers the product.